backstage/backstage/docs/frontend-system/building-plugins/testing.md

     );

     await expect(
-      screen.getByText('The entity "test" is owned by "tools"'), ).resolves.toBeInTheDocument();
+      screen.findByText('The entity "test" is owned by "tools"'), ).resolves.toBeInTheDocument();
   });
 });